Guerrero drives in 3, Blue Jays beat Rays 9-2 on Canada Day - WHIZ News

 UP NEXT

-The Rays and Blue Jays play a doubleheader Saturday, one of two they’ll play in Toronto this season to make up for April games cancelled by the lockout.
+The Rays and Blue Jays play a doubleheader Saturday, one of two they’ll play in Toronto this season to make up for April games canceled by the lockout.
 LHP Shane McClanahan (8-3, 1.77) will start Game 1 for Tampa Bay, with RH Drew Rasmussen (5-3, 3.41) expected to be activated off the IL to start Game 2.
-RH Kevin Gausman (6-6, 2.93) is expected to start one game for Toronto Saturday, but the Blue Jays haven’t said which.
-RH Thomas Hatch (4-4, 5.12 at Triple-A Buffalo) is expected to be added to the roster to start the other game for the Jays.
+RH Kevin Gausman (6-6, 2.93) will start Game 1 for Toronto Saturday, while RH Thomas Hatch (4-4, 5.12 at Triple-A Buffalo) is expected to be added to the roster to start Game 2.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports